scrapy/scrapy-bench/README.md

 ### Current Features
 * Spawns a CPU-intensive spider which follows a fixed number of links of a static snapshot of the site [Books to Scrape](http://books.toscrape.com/index.html).
 * Follows a real-world scenario where various information of the books is extracted, and stored in a `.csv` file.
+* A broad crawl benchmark that uses 1000 copies of the site [Books to Scrape](http://books.toscrape.com/index.html) which are dynamically generated using `twisted`.
+The server file is present [here](https://github.com/scrapy/scrapy-bench/blob/broad/server.py).
+* A micro benchmark that tests LinkExtractor() function by extracting links from a collection of html pages.
+* A micro benchmark that tests extraction using css from a collection of html pages.
+* A micro benchmark that tests extraction using xpath from a collection of html pages

+### Options
 * `--n-runs` option for perfoming more than one iteration of spider to improve the precision.
 * `--only_result` option for viewing the results only.
 * `--upload_result` option to upload the results to local codespeed for better comparison.
-* A micro benchmark that tests LinkExtractor() function by extracting links from a collection of html pages.
-* A micro benchmark that tests extraction using css from a collection of html pages.
-* A micro benchmark that tests extraction using xpath from a collection of html pages

 ## Installation